Disaggregated Data Dialogue Series

 Powerful statements are made possible by disaggregated data.
 By making systemic inequalities in our society visible, data can lead to positive change.
 The same data, used or collected poorly, can reinforce stigmatization of communities, leading to individual and community harm. – BC’s Office of the Human Rights Commissioner

-In response to the BC’s Office of the Human Rights Commissioner report Disaggregated demographic data collection in British Columbia: The grandmother perspective, UBC Health is hosting a series of discussions about the responsibilities of researchers and UBC as an institution about the collection and use of disaggregated data.
-Disaggregated data can reveal inequalities and relationships, and the report calls for the collection of data when they are used to develop policies that address systemic inequalities and advance human rights.
-The report also includes recommendations to protect against discrimination and enable populations and communities to have meaningful control over data use.
+In response to the BC’s Office of the Human Rights Commissioner report Disaggregated demographic data collection in British Columbia: The grandmother perspective, UBC Health created the Disaggregated Data Dialogue Series to bring together researchers, students, and community to discuss the responsibilities of researchers and UBC as an institution around the collection and use of disaggregated data.
+The grandmother perspective report calls on researchers to not only describe but also act to reduce inequities that disaggregated data reveal.
+It also describes the importance of involving communities in decisions about data use and makes other recommendations to guide data sharing and use.

 The dialogue series reflects UBC Health’s commitment to being part of ongoing conversations about the collection and use of disaggregated data.
 By convening researchers and community members, we are advancing our collective understanding about how disaggregated data can be used to address inequalities and advance human rights.